sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

 - How did you meet or exceed your employers’ expectations in previous jobs

       In my last job, I stepped up by consistently contributing solid ideas and robust scalable code, and pursuing more challenging tasks.
-I also showed leadership be leading a team of 4 of my peer front-end developers in the process of creating and maintaining features, reviewing their code and enforcing project-specific standards and best practices, while also setting design system standards for the design team to follow
+I also showed leadership be leading a team of 4 of my peer front-end developers in the process of creating and maintaining features, reviewing their code and enforcing project-specific standards and best practices, while also setting clear design system standards for the design team to follow

 - How I'm going to make the company succeed